dzaiats/appium-sikuli-driver/README.md

 ### How to take a correct images
 To take a correct screenshots need to use a tool SikuliX.
 You cannot take a screenshot directly from simulator screen.
-Only crop from the screenshot provided by WebDriver API in class DriverScreen.lava (line 22)
+Only crop from the screenshot provided by WebDriver API in class DriverScreen.java (line 22)

 ### Help and contact
 Also You can find the application My Reaction on Play Store https://play.google.com/store/apps/details?id=com.denyszaiats.myreactions